 - A visit should include the necessary history, examination, appropriate record and advice to the patient;

 - May only be billed once following delivery during the post-natal period (42 days after delivery);

 - Complicated pregnancies may require additional visits, which should be claimed as the appropriate office, home or hospital visit.

-- Bill visits for conditions unrelated to pregnancy under the appropriate visit fee;
+- Claim visits that are for conditions unrelated to pregnancy under the appropriate visit fee;

-Serious complications that require hospitalization before delivery are not included in the benefits provided for obstetrical care and should be billed by Special Report (Visits, hospital daily care, tests and other fees should be billed as if the case were a typical hospital patient).
+- Serious complications that require hospitalization prior to delivery are not included in the benefits provided for obstetrical care and should be billed by Special Report (Bill visits, hospital daily care, tests and other fees as if the case were a typical hospital patient).